 - I also got over my life-long fear of dogs.

 - I got to do a small back-to-school- advertisement with Campus Trendsetters (Her Campus Initiative) – and got to keep some fun products!

 - I tried moose meat.
 Thoughts? very weird but very interesting (and delicious too).

 - I got to anchor Boston Headlines for The Wire, a daily-news show on BUTV10 (Boston University’s student operated television channel) – and this will forever be one of my favourite college experiences.

 - I got to do a Social Media Takeover on Boston University’s official Instagram page for Marathon Monday.
-Talking to yourself on camera for thousands of people to see was actually quite fun?
+Talking to yourself on camera for hundreds of people to see was actually quite fun?

 - This one is a little big for me.
 I transitioned into the business school this semester.
 The mental transition was a lot tougher than the academic.
 I initially experienced imposter syndrome, however, I now feel very much at home.